sephajebi/home/_pages/about.md

 <p style="text-align: right; font-style:italic"> - Alexander Grothendieck</p>

 "...
-It's the form.
+It's [all about] the form.
 Well, form is the mold that can be made to be a very uninteresting factor.
 But in Beethoven's case, the form is all because it is a case of what note succeeds every other note, and it's alway the right next note."
 <p style="text-align: right; font-style:italic"> - <a href='https://youtu.be/OuYY1gV8jhU?si=OeiWklrXZBgNcSIL&t=364'>Leonard Bernstein</a></p>